mrakotosaon/pointcleannet/README.md

 # PointCleanNet
 This is our implementation of PointCleannet, a network removes outliers and reduces noise in unordered point clouds.

-The architecture is similar to [PCPNet](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/) (with a few smaller modifications), but features are computed from local patches instead of of the entire point cloud, which makes estimated local properties more accurate.
+The architecture is similar to [PCPNet](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/) (with a few smaller modifications).

 This code was written by Marie-Julie Rakotosaona, based on the excellent implementation of PCPNet by [Paul Guerrero](https://paulguerrero.github.io) and [Yanir Kleiman](https://www.cs.tau.ac.il/~yanirk/).